In your new role, how do you want to represent members?

 How has policing changed since you began your career?

-You're a detective - what's the best thing about that job?
+You work in prevention - what's the best thing about that job?

 If you weren't a police officer, what would you be doing?